daleao/sdv/Core/README.md

 </div>

-## What this is
+## What This Is

 This is the core mod which provides shared functionality required by other DaLion mods.

-By itself, also adds the following non-controversial features which should've been part of the vanilla game all along:
+By itself, this mod carries the following non-controversial features:
 - **Improved Hoppers:** Adds the ability for Hoppers to pull items back out from machines, allowing them to fully automate a single machine at a time and transforming them from completely useless into a more balanced version of Automate﻿.
 - **Colored Slime Balls:** Causes Slime Balls to take on the color of the Slimes which produced them, and adds regular color-based Slime drops﻿ to Slime Ball loot tables.

-These features are required for the functionality of certain [Professions](../Professions) and therefore are not-configurable and non-negotiable.
+The features above should've been part of the vanilla game all along, and are required functionality for mods like [Walk Of Life](../Professions) and therefore are not-configurable and non-negotiable.

-This mod also adds one "controversial" but entirely optional and disabled by default feature:
+The following optional features are also included:
 - **Witherable Crops:** Crops may wither if left un-watered.

-If the above concerns you, really ask yourself how often do you ever forget to water crops?
-If the answer is not "never" then you deserve the consequences.
+This is disabled by default.
+- **Rational Damage Mitigation Formula:** Replaces the linear vanilla defense formula with a rational formula.
+This allows a single point of defense to be consistently useful at any damage range, instead of falling off in the mid/late game.
+This also enables fractional defense, which is required by mods like [Gemstone Harmonics](../Harmonics).
+    - Vanilla formula: `damage -= defense`
+    - New formula: `damage *= 10 / (10 + defense)`

 ## Status Effects